RaulDiodiu/rap-handson-travel-docs/part6/README.md

 ## Solution
 The generated SAP Fiori List Application can be found in the following repository - https://bitbucket.org/chiuarucatalin/rap-handson-travel-managed-draft/src/main/

 > Please not try to clone/use this repository, since it is configured for an on Premise ABAP frontend server and not for SAP BTP, therefore the next step cannot be done without various manual activities.
+You can simply use it to check the code for different files in case it is needed and compare with yours.
 ## Next step
 [7.
 Deploying your app](../part7/README.md)